Illumina/hap.py/doc/happy.md

 The `--roc` switch specifies the feature to filter on.
 Hap.py translates the truth and query GQ(X) fields into the INFO fields T_GQ and Q_GQ, it tries to use GQX first, if this is not present, it will use GQ.
-When run without internal preprocessing any other input INFO field can be used (e.g. VQSLOD for GATK).
+When run without internal preprocessing any other input INFO field can be used (e.g.
+--roc INFO.VQSLOD for GATK).

 The `--roc-filter` switch may be used to specify the particular VCF filter which implements a threshold on the quality score.
 When calculating filtered